CrumpLab/RsemanticLibrarian/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+**Currently in Development, might not be very stable, and features are incomplete**

 The goal of RsemanticLibrarian is to provide R functions to use the Semantic Librarian for document search, as a function of semantic similarity.

 ## Installation